 Results from infant studies are consistent with the idea that children's attention to a stimulus is driven by their sense of learning.
-In one body of work, researchers independently define the complexity of different stimuli-irrespective of participants' knowledge or experience-and show that the duration of participants' attention systematically varies in response (e.g., Caron and Caron 1969; Kidd et al. 2012, 2014; Martin 1975; Thomas 1965).
+In one body of work, researchers independently define the complexity of different stimuli-irrespective of participants' knowledge or experience-and show that the duration of participants' attention systematically varies in response (e.g., Caron & Caron, 1969; Kidd et al., 2012, 2014; Martin, 1975; Thomas, 1965).
 Many of these studies manipulate the predictability of highly simplified visual sequences, and use an ideal learner model to quantify the complexity of each event in the sequence via its conditional probability.
-In an influential 2012 study, for example, Kidd et al. played simple sequences of visual events for 8-monthold infants and measured infants' duration of visual attention in response.
-The authors dubbed the pattern they observed the "Goldilocks effect": Infants' probability of looking away was lowest for events of intermediate (or "just right") complexity (see also Kidd et al. 2014).
+In an influential 2012 study, for example, Kidd and colleagues played simple sequences of visual events for 8-month-old infants, and measured infants' duration of visual attention in response.
+The authors dubbed the pattern they observed the "Goldilocks effect": infants' probability of looking aways was lowest for events of intermediate (or "just right") complexity (see also Kidd et al., 2014).
 Attending to intermediate levels of complexity is consistent with attending on the basis of learning, because the space between highly familiar and unmanageably novel is where learning is likely to be the most efficient.
-Importantly, this "U-shaped" relation between stimulus complexity and infants' probability of looking away was evident not just at the group level, but in individual infants' gaze behavior, at different ranges along the complexity continuum.
+Importantly, this 'U-shaped' relation between stimulus complexity and infants' probability of looking away was evident not just at the group level, but in individual infants' gaze behavior, at different ranges along the complexity continuum.
 This is what we would expect if infants' attention was driven by their sense of learning, because different complexity ranges will be relevant and appropriate for different infants.
 However, while attending to intermediate complexity is understood as a domain-general learning mechanism, studies showing complexity-based attentional preferences are typically not designed to directly demonstrate the learning payoff of early selective attention, leaving open the possibility that infants' attention reflects something more like a heuristic ("attend to medium complexity"), rather than a responsive monitoring process ("attend while learning").

 Studies that take a step closer toward linking selective attention and learning show how individuals' attention shifts with experience.
 For example, Forest et al. (2022) show how adults attend to increasingly complex patterns as they gain more experience with sequential visual stimuli.
-Poli et al. (2020) link 8-month-olds' attention to their learning progress: infants watched individually cued target shapes re-appear at different locations on a screen.
-Each shape had a most-likely target location, making some trials more informative than others for ultimately predicting where a given shape was going to appear.
-Infants' gaze in this paradigm showed the established relationship between complexity and attention, in that infants were least likely to look away for trials of intermediate predictability.
-However, learning progress, or how informative a given trial was, proved an even stronger predictor of infant looking times: Infants were least likely to look away when information gain was highest.
-What's more, infants' actual learning progress was evident in their looking times across trials: Infants became faster and faster at directing their gaze toward predictable targets, consistent with having developed an efficient model of the statistical environment.
+Poli et al. (2020) link infants' attention to their learning progress: In their study, 8-month-olds watched individually-cued target shapes reappear at different locations on a screen.
+Each shape had a most-likely target location, making some trials more informative than others for ultimately predicting where a given shape was going to show up.
+Infants' gaze in this paradigm showed the established relationship between complexity and attention: infants were least likely to look away for trials of intermediate predictability.
+However, learning progress, or how informative a given trial was, proved an even stronger predictor of infant looking times: infants were least likely to look away when information gain was highest.
+Infants' actual learning progress was evident in their looking times across trials: infants became faster and faster at directing their gaze toward predictable targets, consistent with having developed an efficient model of the statistical environment.
 Together, these studies confirm that learners' attention is informed by relative complexity.
-Further, they show that relative complexity is a moving target, informed by what learners have already seen (and it is notably almost always "seen," as most studies have shown these effects in the visual domain).
-These studies also employ specific notions of complexity and learning, compatible with their stripped-down visual-event stimuli: "complexity" means lower conditional probability and "learning" means being able to efficiently predict the next event.
+Further, they show that relative complexity is a moving target, informed by what learners have already seen (and it is notably almost always "seen," as most studies have shown these effects in the visual domain.)
+These studies also employ specific notions of complexity and learning, compatible with their stripped-down visual-event stimuli: 'complexity' means lower conditional probability; 'learning' means being able to efficiently predict the next event.